 His Imperial Highness Prince Joel David Makonnen Ethiopia Royal Family Solomonic Dynasty

-Prince Joel is the great-grandson of His Majesty Emperor Haile Selassie I of Ethiopia.
+Prince Joel is the great-grandson of His Imperial Majesty Emperor Haile Selassie I of Ethiopia.
 Under the 1955 Ethiopian Constitution, which officially conserves the traditional rights of primogeniture, Prince Joel is 5th in the line of succession to the Imperial throne.
 His lineal ancestors are said to trace far back three millennia into Biblical history; all the way back to King Solomon "the Wise", son and successor to King David of ancient Israel.

 Indeed, according to Ethiopian traditional history - from Ethiopian Orthodox monasteries' records and the Kebra Negest (accounts of the genealogy and bloodline of every Ethiopian ruler of all time) - HIM Emperor Haile Selassie I is a descendant of Emperor Menelik I, the first Emperor of Ethiopia.
 Emperor Menelik the first was the son of Makeda, Queen of Sheba, and King Solomon of Israel, conceived of their passions during the Queen's visit to Solomon's palace in Jerusalem.